Waymo Stats 2025: Funding, Growth, Coverage, Fleet Size & More

 65 square miles in Atlanta.

-You can view maps of all the active service areas here.
+You can view maps of all the active service areas here — except for Austin and Atlanta.

 Future/announced markets